Authenticating from Active Directory using RADIUS/NPS¶

 Open the Server Manager dashboard

-Right click on the server in the server list
+Right click on this server in the server list

 Click Network Policy Server